-Another challenge, one that’s not necessarily limited to ecommerce, is transaction volume.
+Another challenge is transaction volume.
 Lots of transactions equal lots of financial data.

 Traditional stores have systems that can handle a large volume of transactions.
 Ecommerce stores have similar cloud-based options – but it’s the data within each transaction that causes things to get a little tricky.

 There are several good cloud-based accounting systems you can integrate to pull your transactional data directly from an ecommerce platform.
-The problem is, those systems can quickly become overwhelmed by the data you’re importing, and will slow down.
+The problem is, those systems can quickly become overwhelmed by the data that you’re importing and will slow down.

 That’s why you need additional software like A2X which automatically imports a summary of your transactions – giving you the financial visibility you need, without blowing up your accounting system.